 The second specimen also dates from Applegate’s Pier.
 Listed as NJ-AC-3.
 Rulau estimates the token was struck sometime between 1889 and 1890.
 Such a date still corresponds to the Applegate era, prior to when Young and McShea acquired the pier.

 In parlance of the day, a “Palace of Flying Animals” was another name for a carousel or merry-go-round.
-Struck in brass, the token measures 29mm in diameter, and shares an obverse die with an omnibus token (Durkee & Co., New York City) that was issued in the 1840s.
+Struck in brass, the token measures 29mm in diameter, and shares a similar design with an omnibus token (Durkee & Co., New York City) that was issued in the 1840s.

 The third is a Young & McShea merry-go-round token, photographed using axial lighting.
 This token was used by riders as an admission check.
 Riders would present the token to the carousel operator just prior to climbing the ride.
 Like omnibus tokens, it is theorized that the tokens were holed so that the operator could easily string passenger tokens together.